bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-30-broadcast-news.md

 In _Broadcast News_ the performances are so good they almost seduce you away from seeing what the film is really about.
 It caused a great stir in America because it was taken as a devastating exposé of the much-respected TV news producers and presenters.
 It is, of course, nothing of the kind.
 At the heart of the film is an old-fashioned Hollywood triangle: Aaron Altman (Albert Brooks) is a brilliant but depressed reporter with no screen charisma.
 ‘If insecurity and desperation were a turn on,’ he says, ‘wouldn't this be a great world.’
 Tom Grunick (William Hurt) is the opposite, an empty-headed aspirant anchorman floating inevitably to the top.
 Jane Craig (Holly Hunter) is a talented, idealistic news producer, with a neurotic temperament and a delightful Southern accent.

 Most of the satiric bite is to be found in the performances.
 The funniest is by Jack Nicholson (uncredited) as the God of this little world, the network news anchorman.
 Anyone who saw _Prizzi’s Honor_ or James L. Brooks’ previous film, _Terms of Endearment_, many have wondered whether Nicholson could ever bring his acting style back from over the top, but he has managed it here.
 His adoption of the bogus gravitas of a Cronkite is in itself a fine satirical achievement.

 At least Brooks hasn’t just written a love story with a news studio as a background.
 This film is much more in the mould of _Hill Street Blues_ and Brooks’ own _Lou Grant_.
 The drama emerges, along with some good jokes, directly from the mechanics of the job: editing, editorial decisions, network economics.
 It also shares those programmes’ amiable and forgiving attitudes to its own central characters.
 The film is consistently interesting and entertaining, even at 130 minutes.
 But compared with other films about broadcasting, like _Network_ or _The Ploughman’s Lunch_, its critique of the new system doesn’t amount to much.
 **Sean French, _Sight and Sound_, Spring 1988**

-**BROADCAST NEWS**
+**BROADCAST NEWS**  roadcast News**

 _Director_: James L. Brooks
+_Production Companies_:
-_Production Companies_:  Twentieth Century Fox Film Corporation,  Gracie Films, Amercent Films,  American Entertainment Partners
+Twentieth Century Fox Film Corporation,
+Gracie Films, Amercent Films,
+American Entertainment Partners
 _Executive Producer_: Polly Platt
 _Producer_: James L. Brooks
 _Co-producer_: Penney Finkelman Cox
 _Associate Producers_: Kristi Zea, Susan Zirinsky
-_Production Executive for Gracie Films_:  Richard Sakai
+_Production Executive for Gracie Films_:
+Richard Sakai
-_Senior Production Associates_: Diane Brooks,  Paul Germain
+_Senior Production Associates_: Diane Brooks,
+Paul Germain
 _Production Co-ordinator_: Cynthia E. Streit
 _Unit Production Manager_: David V. Lester
 _Location Manager_: Stuart Neumann
-_Production Assistants_: Sebastian Ballhaus, Margaret Murphy, Lynsey Evans, Craig Knisek,  Clay Griffith
+_Production Assistants_: Sebastian Ballhaus, Margaret Murphy, Lynsey Evans, Craig Knisek,
+Clay Griffith
 _Assistant Directors_: Yudi Bennett, David Sardi, Barbara Bruno
 _2nd Unit Assistant Director_: Peter Schindler
 _Casting_: Ellen Chenoweth